 Until that happens, esports fans will need to go through their school’s typical channels for creating a new club.
 At most high schools this means finding a teacher or other faculty member to sponsor the club.
 Here are some basic steps to follow for creating a new high school esports club:

 - Spread the word.
 Start whipping up interest for your new esports club using posters, flyers, morning announcements, your school newspaper and any other useful school resources.
 Ask the office staff, the student council president, coaches and involved teachers for ideas.
 Also, be sure to talk it up to just about everyone you come across – friends, classmates, parents, and teachers.
-Tip: Because esports is a recent trend, it may be more difficult for people to understand than, say a music or comic book club.
+Tip: Because esports is a recent trend, it may be more difficult for people to understand than a music or comic book club.
 Because of this, the more people in the school community you convince, the more successful you’ll be in the long run.
-Again, be sure to tell teachers, parents and school staff about the big benefits of esports we talk about below.
+Again, be sure to tell teachers, parents and school staff about the big benefits of esports we’ll talk about below.

 - Decide on the details.
 Make it official by planning out the details such as meeting time and structure.
-Meeting location will be critical, as you’ll need gaming-ready workstations on which to hone your gameplay.
-Some of you will decide to work with an esports association, such as the High School Esports League or Youth Esports of America and will have related paperwork to complete.
+The meeting location will be critical, as you’ll need gaming-ready workstations on which to hone your gameplay.
+Some of you will decide to work with an esports association, such as the High School Esports League or Youth Esports of America and so will have related paperwork to complete.
 Tip: This is a good time to get your teacher sponsor to help out; in fact, most of the league groups require that they sign your registration forms.
-Your sponsor can also help with tech needs, such as getting permission to use a media lab or purchase any needed accessories.
+Your sponsor can also help with tech needs, such as getting permission to use a media lab or purchasing any needed accessories.

 - Communicate and recruit.
 Finding and keeping members will be easier if you lay the groundwork for effective communication early on.
 This includes creating tools like text groups, email lists, and social media sites.
 Use Facebook, Twitter, and any and all media that’s most popular at your school to share the details with members and interested students.
 Tip: It may be useful to have two sets of tools to send different types of messages – one for members and one for keeping in touch with students who have an interest but aren’t yet ready to join up.